uit-no/python-course-2018/session-3/part-2.md

-(14:15 - 15:00)
+# Session 3.2: Data analysis (14:15 - 15:00)

-# Rolling Stone magazine 2012 list of 500 greatest albums of all time
+## Rolling Stone magazine 2012 list of 500 greatest albums of all time

 In this session we will have fun with the
 ["Rolling Stone's definitive list of the 500 greatest albums of all time"](https://www.rollingstone.com/music/music-lists/500-greatest-albums-of-all-time-156826/).